ankane/strong_migrations/README.md

 ## Lock Timeout (Postgres)

 It’s a good idea to set a lock timeout for the database user that runs migrations.
 This way, if migrations can’t acquire a lock in a timely manner, other statements won’t be stuck behind it.
-Here’s a great explanation of [how Postgres lock queues work](https://www.citusdata.com/blog/2018/02/15/when-postgresql-blocks/).
+Here’s a great explanation of [how lock queues work](https://www.citusdata.com/blog/2018/02/15/when-postgresql-blocks/).

 ```sql
 ALTER ROLE myuser SET lock_timeout = '10s';